Aquafina-water-bottle/jp-mining-note/docs/docs/importing.md

 1. If you have a field that stores the source of the media, you can likely map that to `AdditionalNotes`.

-1. `FrequenciesStylized` is a field that holds information for multiple frequency lists.
+1. I recommend not setting `FrequenciesStylized` to anything, even if you have a field for frequency lists[^1].

-    If your card already has a field that contains that information (say, with the built-in `{frequencies}` marker that comes with Yomichan), please be aware that mapping this to `FrequenciesStylized` will **likely not work as you would expect**.
-    This is because `FrequenciesStylized` uses a custom set of handlebars to store the frequency info in a way that css styles can be easily applied without javascript.
+[^1]: `FrequenciesStylized` uses a custom set of handlebars to
+    store the frequency info in a way that css styles can be easily applied without javascript.
+    This differs heavily from the `{frequencies}` marker provided by Yomichan.
+    Mapping an existing field that stores frequencies using `{frequencies}` to `FrequenciesStylized`
+    will result in **incorrect display of data**.

     There is currently no convenience function to convert it to the proper format.

+    Additionally, auto-generating frequency info (with the correct css, html, etc.) from arbitrary frequency lists does not seem trivial, and I currently provide no way of doing that (primarily because I'm not sure how to do it in the first place).
+    If you know of a way or would like to help me out with doing this, please let me know!

 An example with [Anime cards](https://animecards.site/ankicards/) is shown below.